languagetool-org/french-pos-dict/README.md

 However, with the discontinuation of the Grammalecte project in December 2022, there will be no new dicollecte releases.
 Consequently, the steps preceding Step 4 are no longer necessary for replication.

-### Main Script: `Build_LT`
+### Main Script: `build-lt`
-The main script, named `Build_LT`, orchestrates the entire process step by step with added debugging functionalities.
+The main script, named `build-lt.sh`, orchestrates the entire process step by step with added debugging functionalities.
 At each stage, the script echoes the current step, and each step outputs a file with a unique name, facilitating easy tracking and debugging.
 This was not as readable in the original state of the repo.

 **Dependencies:**